 Shrubs can be beautiful additions to the landscape and offer vibrant green leaves or flowers.
-Most shrubs such as azalea, rhododendron and crepe myrtle require very little maintenance.
+Most shrubs such as azalea (Rhododendron spp.), rhododendron (Rhododendron spp.) and crepe myrtle (Lagerstroemia spp.) require very little maintenance.
 Evergreens offer the option of even less maintenance while providing interest year-round.
 Dwarf variety shrubs and trees grow slower and, as a result, require considerably less pruning.

-Bulb plants such as calla lilies and iris return every year with stunning blooms in a variety of colors.
+Bulb plants such as calla lilies (Zantedeschia spp.) and irises (Iris spp.) return every year in their perennial range with stunning blooms in a variety of colors.
 Consider adding flowering perennials that bloom at different times throughout the growing season.
-Good choices include aster, phlox and drought-resistant yarrow.
+Good choices include aster (Aster spp.), phlox (Phlox spp.) and drought-resistant yarrow (Achillea spp.).

 Annuals require frequent watering and fertilizing as well as pruning to keep the plants blooming.
 Choose a few varieties and use these flowering plants sparingly throughout your landscape to limit care time.